-An arrhythmia can be "silent" and may not cause any symptoms, but among individuals who experience symptoms, common complaints include:
+An arrhythmia can be "silent" and may not cause any symptoms, but among individuals who experience heart arrhythmia symptoms, common complaints include:

 Tests to find underlying heart diseases may include:

-At Memorial Hermann, affiliated physicians provide a broad range of treatment options for patients diagnosed with arrhythmia, from noninvasive interventions to device therapy to minimally invasive surgery.
+At Memorial Hermann, affiliated physicians provide a broad range of heart arrhythmia and atrial fibrillation treatment options, from noninvasive interventions to device therapy to minimally invasive surgery.
 These include:

-Many medications are available to treat irregular or fast heart rates, also known as arrhythmia.
+Many medications are available to treat a fast or irregular heartbeat, also known as arrhythmia.
 Medications are given to prevent arrhythmias and slow the heart rate.
 In most cases, the drugs have to be taken for the rest of the patient's life.

 Through participation in clinical research trials, our patients also have access to leading-edge treatments unavailable at other medical centers.
 Visit research and clinical trials to learn about current research studies related to arrhythmia and atrial fibrillation (AFib), or to enroll as a study participant.